chrhaeusler/readmedraft/README.md

     aomovie aomovie \
     '{outputs}'

- comment: following "av" as input-timing is 'correct' based on the new annotation created by montreal forced aligner

-    # for control contrasts, segment the speech annotation using timings of the audio-visual movie
-    # NOW hosted on osf.io
-    datalad run \
-    -i inputs/studyforrest-speechannotation/annotation/fg_rscut_ad_ger_speech_tagged.tsv \
-    -o events/segments \
-    ./inputs/studyforrest-data-annotations/code/researchcut2segments.py \
-    '{inputs}' \
-    avmovie avmovie \
-    '{outputs}'

-## manual addition of confound annotations and a script that gets the annotation in shape for the subsequent analyses
+## manual addition of confound annotations and a script that gets the annotation in shape for the subsequent FEAT analyses
     # add low-level confound files of audio-visual movie manually & save (folder "avconfounds")
     datalad save -m 'add low-level confound files for audio-visual movie to /events/segments'
     # add low-level confound files of audio-description manually & save (folder "aoconfounds")